TheZoc/EverythingDopus/README.md

 ![CustomizeToolbars][7]

-Drag the file EverythingDopus.dcf to your toolbar:
+Drag the file `EverythingDopus.dcf` to your toolbar:

 ![DragToToolbar][8]

-Close the Customize dialog in Directory Opus and you're done!
+Close the Customize dialog in Directory Opus.

+Copy the file `EverythingDopus.osp` to `/scripts`.
+If you have trouble accessing that folder, that is just a shortcut for:
+`%AppData%\GPSoftware\Directory Opus\Script AddIns`

+And you're done!

 The first time you attempt to search using the new toolbar button, it will ask for the location of `ed.exe`, just choose it from the directory you previously